CHELSEA FLOWER SHOW

 Departure: London, England

-$6,795 – 8 days / 7 nights per person in double occupancy shared hotel room.
-For solo travelers, we will try to find you a roommate.
+$7,225 – 8 days / 7 nights per person in double occupancy shared hotel room.
 Tour cost does not include airfare.

-Tour cost includes group transfer from The Cotswolds to London.
+Tour cost includes group transfer from Windsor to The Cotswolds to London.

 Please Note: WalkEurope strives to operate according to our published itinerary.
 However, in the event of unforeseen circumstances beyond our control or opportunities that would enhance the itinerary, adjustments may be necessary.
 Hotels and itinerary are subject to changes.
 Tour is subject to meeting eight person participation.